CedricL1u/Volume-Knob/JOURNAL.md

 # June 26th: Trying to get the screen working
 After hours of trying to get the screen working with circuitpython and looking at open source code I couldn't get it working.
 I decided to just switch to Arduino IDE and learn C because there were more resources for it.
 After downloading the Arduino IDE I got the LED flashing within seconds, there was so much documentation on Arduino and it felt way easier.

+# July 8th: Recieved rotary encoder but realized pcb was wired wrong
+I recieved the rotary encoder and realized that the entire thing was wired wrong because when I flipped the rotary encoder like how I planned in cad it completely reversed the pins.
+Furthermore, I used the MOSI pin on the rotary encoder which was necessary for the screen because it needed to use SPI.